DarioNevistic/dws-project/README.md

 #### Add the default roles
- Add roles using bootstrap sql script which is located at
+ Add roles using bootstrap sql script which is located at:

 `./src/configuration/src/main/resources/db/bootstrap.sql`